Penallta RFC: History

 The club colours are blue and gold and the first team are known as the Pitmen, the club being immensely proud of its mining heritage.

-Penallta became a full Welsh Rugby Union member in 2004 and since then it has won Divisions 3, 4 and 5 South East, plus the Silver Ball trophy in 2005.
-During the 2007/08 season Penallta were promoted to Division 1 East.
+Penallta became a full Welsh Rugby Union member in 2004 and since then it has won Divisions 1, 3, 4 and 5 South East, plus the Silver Ball trophy in 2005 and 2015, and three Welsh Plate titles in 2012, 2017 and 2022.
+Penallta began its new status as a WRU club in Division 5 side in September 2004.
+In April 2008, following four straight promotions, the club was promoted to Division 1 East.
+The club enjoyed an incredible rise through the Welsh leagues system given the club only became a WRU-affiliated member club four years prior to playing in Division 1.
+Since 2022, Penallta achieved an even higher playing level, competing in WRU Championship East.

-One of Penallta's biggest Junion Union achievements was winning the Worthington Welsh 'Brewers' Cup in 2001.
-It was the only time the club won the cup in its junior union history.
+Penallta RFC was a Junior Union club from its inception in 1952 until 2004.
+One of Penallta's biggest Junior Union achievements was winning the Worthington Welsh 'Brewers' Cup in 2001.
+It was the only time the club won the cup during its junior union history.

 In 2012 Penallta returned to the Millennium Stadium and won the Swalec Plate against North Wales side Nant Conwy.
-Captain Kieran Mahoney lifted the trophy to cap a season during which Penallta embarked on an 18-match unbeaten run, narrowly finishing runner-up to rivals Ystrad Rhondda in the league.
+Captain Kieran Mahoney lifted the trophy to cap a season during which Penallta embarked on an 18-match unbeaten run, narrowly finishing runner-up to rivals Ystrad Rhondda in Division 2 East.

 To complete a hat-trick of successful Millennium Stadium visits since the turn of the century, Penallta Youth won the Welsh Youth Cup in 2014 against Gilfach Goch.
-The Youth Cup was one of an amazing seven trophies amassed by the youth squad during an unbeaten season.
+The coveted Youth Cup was one of an amazing seven trophies amassed by the youth side, led by Jack Condy, during an unbeaten season.

+The players who emerged from Penallta’s ‘Class of 2014’ brought the club more success, with the Pitmen winning Division 1 East in 2015 and 2022, plus two more Welsh Plate titles at the Principality Stadium in 2017 and 2022.
+The Pitmen also won the Glamorgan Mid Districts Cup final in 2015, beating Bedlinog in the final at Sardis Road.